Contents

 Key features:

-• AI-powered bots, suggested replies, and conversation summarization
+• AI-powered bots, suggested replies, conversation summarisation

 • Omnichannel support including voice and messaging